A Better Way to Pick Web Images in SwiftUI

 https://github.com/fennelouski/SwiftUI-Web-Image-Picker

 If you're building apps that rely on external images, give it a try.
-It's a small addition that makes a huge difference in the user experience.

 Check it out on GitHub and let me know how it works for you.